ZrrSkywalker/MathVerse/README.md

-# MathVerse
-A Comprehensive Visual Math Benchmark for Multi-modal LLMs
+# 🔥 MathVerse: Do Multi-modal LLMs Truly See the Diagrams?